Hamiltonian Lie algebroids

 The vector field we thus obtain on $U := U_1 \cup \ldots \cup U_k$ has total index $k$.
 We can extend this vector field to a vector field $\xi$ with non-degenerate isolated zeros on all of $M$.
 By the Poincar\'e-Hopf theorem the restriction of the vector field to $M \setminus \bar U$ must have index $0$.
-Since $M$ is assumed to be connected, so is $M \setminus \bar U$.
 The index of a non-degenerate zero is $\pm 1$, so that we must have the same number of zeros of index $1$ as of index $-1$.
-Therefore, we can use homotopies on $M \setminus \bar U$ to pairwise cancel the zeros of positive and negative index.
+Since $M$ is assumed to be connected, so is $M \setminus \bar U$, so we can pairwise cancel the zeros of positive and negative index by modifying them along paths connecting the elements of a pair.
 The result is a vector field $v$ which is the negative Euler vector field of the Darboux coordinates on $U_1, \ldots, U_k$ and nowhere vanishing on $M \setminus \bar U$.